Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 ![](Figures/PowerBIInstructions3.png)

 -	If the connection is successful, you can see the data appears similar as the following snapshot.
+If you see an error message saying "Expression.Error: The key didn't match any rows in the table", please click on the **’Refresh Preview’** on the top to refresh the preview of the data.

 ![](Figures/PowerBIInstructions4.png)